AsukaLmy/Bayes-boosting-KTHDD2421/README.md

 to improve the classification results for this scenario, there are some ways:

-- choose different classifier or try ensemble methods like Random Forest, Gradient Boosting, or AdaBoost, which can often improve classification accuracy by combining multiple weak learners
+- choose different classifier or try ensemble methods like Random Forest, Gradient Boosting, or AdaBoost.

 - data preprocess like normalization or handle missing data using imputation techniques or removing instances with missing values.

 - apply regularization techniques to prevent overfitting.
-Techniques like L1 or L2 regularization can help improve the classifier's generalization.
+(L1 or L2 regularization)

 - understand your data, they are not dead stuff but living storytellor.